 - All cells come from pre-existing cells.
 This was added in 1858 by Virchow.

-At the end of this century, the following studies have shown that cells can give us both the cause and origin of many diseases.
-This means that if a person is sick, it is because they have cells inside that are sick.
+At the end of this century, subsequent studies have shown that cells can provide us with both the cause and origin of numerous diseases.
+This means that if a person is sick, it's because they have sick cells inside them.

 Uranus planet

 Also was responsible for discovering the planet Uranus.
-To do this, he was observing comets and dedicated himself to formulating ideas about gravitation.
-The instruments needed to measure the movements of the sun and stars were made by him.
-All this gave a great advance to science and the observation of outer space.
+To this end, he observed comets and devoted himself to formulating ideas about gravitation.
+He built the instruments needed to measure the motions of the sun and stars.
+This breakthrough represented a major step forward in our understanding of outer space and its dynamics.

 Theory of planetary motion